gyanko01/capstone/README.md

 - Fails of the week
 - None
 - ### Successes of the week
-- Reviewed the baalnce sheet data and included more asset variables to the Current Assets feature
+- Reviewed the balance sheet data and included more asset variables to the Current Asset feature
 - ### Difficulties of the week
 - Figuring out which Balance sheet variables will be counted toward Current Assets
 - Literature Review organization for Design paper